theforeman/forklift/README.md

  * scale_cpus: Factor to multiply CPUs of boxes that specify an own value
  * sync_type: type of sync to use for transfer to the Vagrant box
  * mount_options: options for the vagrant-cachier plugin
+ * domain: domain for your hosts, you can override this per-box by configuring your box with a domain directly

 To customize any of these, copy `settings.yaml.example` to `settings.yaml` and add, remove or update the ones you wish to change'